Travvit/cacher/README.md

 ## Summary
 It is very important to utilize a caching service or server to speedup the response of a Node.js application.
 A long running query or heavy I/O operation can slow down an application.
 Often times developers use a client library for a backing server/service to cache responses of long running processes within their application.
 This creates a direct dependency of the caching code with the caching library and the underlying service.

-There is also a concern with users being served stale/outdated or invalid data from the cache.
+There are also concerns with users being served stale/outdated or invalid data from the cache.

-What is required is a reliable caching mechanism that allows the developer to take advantage of a caching service without the concern of ever using invalid data. `tz-cacher` addresses these issues along with several others as listed below.
+What is required is a reliable caching mechanism that allows the developer to take advantage of a caching service without the concern of ever using invalid data.

+`tz-cacher` addresses these issues along with several others as listed below.

 ## Features
-1. Customizible expiry time per cached object or per method of a cached object.
+1. Customizable expiry time per cached object, or per method, of a cached object.
-2. Simple caching interface.
+2. Simple caching API.
 3. Backing service abstracted away.
-4. Simultaneous eviction of all invalid cached data.
+4. Simultaneous eviction of all invalid cached data, when source is updated.
 5. Prevent parts of an object from getting cached.

 ## Core concepts